-Canon 100D versus Leica T
+Canon 100D vs Leica T

-The Canon EOS 100D (called Canon SL1 in some regions) and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in March 2013 and April 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2014.
 The 100D is a DSLR, while the T Typ 701 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (13 percent) than the Canon 100D.
 Moreover, the T Typ 701 is markedly lighter (6 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the T Typ 701 are weather-sealed.